EvanBurchard/tyranoscript/README.md

 ## Relationship to original Japanese Fork
 If you want the latest and greatest in Japanese, check here: [github.com/ShikemokuMK/tyranoscript](http://github.com/ShikemokuMK/tyranoscript)

 This is the English fork.
-When new features are introduced, I will localize as I am able.
-If you want to bring a feature in or help out with translations, please let me know (@jsarcade or evan.burchard+tyranoscript@gmail.com).
-For now the translation status will live at the bottom of this readme.
+If new features are introduced, I will localize as possible.
+If you want to bring a feature in, have a translation request in a particular file, or want to help out with translations, please let me know (@jsarcade or evan.burchard+tyranoscript@gmail.com).
+Translation status is at the bottom of this readme.

 ## Main Features